 Wednesday this week was a truly dreary, dark and very cold day.
 All types of weather threw themselves at the ground; hail, snow, rain, sleet and it was windy too.
 Especially as it is March, I want to see evidence of Spring.
 Most of all flowers and lambs.
 Finally, I an attempt to cheer us all up I made these very pretty and extremely delicious Springtime Vanilla Cupcakes.

 While the weather was so chilly and dreary, I was also feeling a little blue too, having just received news that a very close friend is extremely poorly.
 And so baking these cupcakes was therapeutic on both counts.

 Do you find baking relaxing?

 Although these are called Springtime Vanilla Cupcakes, which is true, the cake part is flavoured with Nielsen – Massey Vanilla Extract, for the buttercream I have used a favourite flavoured icing sugar.

 Sugar and Crumbs sell an amazing range of naturally flavoured icing sugars.
 While making my Raspberry Ripple Cupcakes I used their Raspberry Ripple flavoured icing sugar.
 Since the day that last cupcake was eaten, in Kylie’s own words “I just can’t get you outta my head” I have wanted more.
 Especially more of the delicious tasting buttercream and more cupcake to swirl it onto!!

 And so these Springtime Vanilla Cupcakes were the perfect excuse to indulge my passion again.

 Importantly, this time I wanted to leave the option of using flavoured buttercream as a choice.
-If you do buy some flavoured icing sugar, you can certainly make the buttercream any flavour you like, as the vanilla sponge will go with any flavoured frosting.
+Also, if you do buy some flavoured icing sugar, you can choose to make the buttercream any flavour you want.
+Especially, as the vanilla sponge goes well with any flavoured frosting.
 Alternatively, if you want to stick with vanilla buttercream that tastes awesome as well.

 Personally I think the pink icing, along with the decorations, really set these cupcakes apart.
 Although ‘Springtime’ was at the forefront of my mind whilst creating these beauties, with Mother’s Day being this coming Sunday, they would also make a perfect gift for any Mum.